WHY SHOULD I REPLACE MY HVAC SYSTEM?

 - lubricate the fan motor

-AT WHAT TEMPERATURE SHOULD I SET MY THERMOSTAT?
+WHAT TEMPERATURE SHOULD I SET MY THERMOSTAT TO?

 HOW OFTEN SHOULD I CHANGE MY AIR FILTER?

-At the risk of telling you something you’re tired of hearing, replace the air filter in your furnace on a regular basis.
-Dirty air filters reduce the amount of air flowing through a system and make the furnace work harder to maintain the temperature.
+At the risk of telling you something you’re tired of hearing, replace the air filter in your furnace and air conditioner on a regular basis.
+Dirty air filters reduce the amount of air flowing through a system and make the units work harder to maintain the temperature.
 How often you change the filter depends on the type of filter you use, if you have pets, and the size of your equipment.
 Please contact us and we can give you proper guidance.